March 2, 2023

 ERISXdl Containers

-The ERISXdl container-runtime is provided by a tool called podman.
-The podman program provides access to a significant portion of the Docker container API without requiring privilege escalation/admin-rights for podman commands to run.
+The management of Docker Containers and images on the login nodes of ERISXdl can be conveniently performed by a tool called podman.
+The podman program provides access to a significant portion of the Docker container API without requiring root privileges for podman commands to run.
 Researchers will be able to pull and use containers built and distributed by their colleagues or docker registries, like dockerhub.io, for the purpose of running GPU-based analysis on the ERISXdl GPU-nodes.

-The GPU-nodes do not have access to the internet so they will not be able to run code which requires internet access.
+The GPU-nodes have no direct connection the internet so they will not be able to run code which requires internet access.
 Researchers will need to prepare/update their containers and code before jobs are submitted to the gpu-nodes for analysis.
 Computational jobs should not be run on the login nodes, and should be submitted through the SLURM scheduler.
 For more information on SLURM and using containers in submitted jobs, see the Using SLURM Scheduler article.

 Containers Provided by ERIS HPC Team

-- erisxdl.partners.org/nvidia : several curated NVIDIA NVCR containers like TensorFlow and CUDA
+• erisxdl.partners.org/nvidia : several curated NVIDIA NVCR containers such as TensorFlow and CUDA

 How-to Manage Container Examples